insomniaccat/deepLearning_spring2017/README.md

 Data sets for the projects can be found here https://drive.google.com/drive/folders/1chS7llOaOvLD_k6mXlmlIehnT28Andhj?usp=sharing
 Original links for the datasets are given in the code files.

-The original dataset comes from the GazeCapture project: http://gazecapture.csail.mit.edu/

 Due to limitations in computing power, in an academic setting, our datasets were smaller in size and fewer in samples than their original sources.

 ## Getting Started